 Don’t be that parent, don’t chose convenience and tidiness over your child’s development.
 If you leave them to it, during those times when you can steal five minutes of your day to sit on the floor and play with them you might be surprised at how much more fun you have together when you take the breaks off your imagination and just get lost in it.

 Do any of you guys glue Lego together?
 Do you think I’ve been too harsh here?
 Is there ever a place for glued-together Lego?
 On a lighter note, what kind of crazy Lego creations did you put together as a child?
 I’d love to hear from you (and if you’ve still got pictures of your crazy creations that’s even better).
-As always I’m really glad you decided to stop by my blog and if you’ve enjoyed what you read please remember to either subscribe to get posts in your inbox or follow me on twitter.
+As always I’m really glad you decided to stop by my blog and if you’ve enjoyed this post then click here to see more posts about the underbelly of play.
+Also don’t forget to follow me on twitter to catch up on toy news or just have a blether.
 All the best, John

 AMENDMENT 28th MARCH: It’s been pointed out over on Reddit that kragling is quite common in the production of Lego displays.
 I completely understand the usefulness of it in cases like this but when Lego’s being used as a child’s toy/play thing I can only see kragling as taking something brilliant away from the play experience.
 Join in the Reddit conversation over here.